 What happens next?

-Our Admissions team will acknowledge receipt of your application by email, process it, and forward to the relevant Programme Leader within three days.
+Our admissions team will acknowledge receipt of your application by email.
+Your application will be processed and reviewed by the Programme Leader.

-The Admissions team will notify you in writing within five working days of receiving a decision from the Programme Leader.
+If you're selected for an interview, you'll be contacted with details within ten days of your application being processed.
+The admissions team will notify you of your interview outcome in writing within five working days of receiving a decision from the Programme Leader.

 Made an offer?